IBM/yaps/docs/source/README.md

 ```

 The `@yaps.model` decorator indicates that the function following it
 is a Stan program.
-While being syntactically Python, it should be
+While being syntactically Python, it is
 semantically reinterpreted as Stan.

 The argument of the function corresponds to the `data` block.
 The